 Can fat transfer to the breasts increase my risk of breast cancer?

-The fat transfer procedure has been widely accepted in Europe and Japan for over 20 years, and The Royal Australasian College of Surgeons (RACS) has stated that fat transferred to the breasts will not make it harder to detect breast cancer.
+The fat transfer procedure has been widely accepted in Europe and Japan for over 20 years, and RACS has stated that fat transferred to the breasts will not make it harder to detect breast cancer.
 RACS has ensured that fat injected into the breasts carries the same risks and chance of complications as other breast augmentation procedures.
 If you go for a mammogram, we advise you to notify your radiologist that you have undergone a breast fat transfer procedure, so that they will be able to determine the difference between breast cancer and any calcification that has occurred as a result of your procedure.

 Ready to answer all of your questions.Call or ask us below